rhregalado/rhregalado.github.io/_essays/essay5.md

 <p>Between the pillars sustaining the church dome, are fourteen walls each bearing a mural from the <em>Via Crucis</em> or Stations of the Cross, rendered in raw and expressive Cubist elements by Vicente Manansala, assisted by a then-younger Ang Kiukok.
 The two artists undertook the monumental task of painting several mural-sized Stations of the Cross, with each panel spanning the full height and width of the rectangular walls beneath the lower roof.
 To complete this vast project, Manansala enlisted his student Ang Kiukok, who would later follow his mentor’s modernist vision, and join him among the Order of National Artists.</p>

 <p>In total, they produced fifteen murals encircling the church: fourteen depicting the traditional Stations and one added by Manansala to portray the Resurrection, painted on the sacristy stone.
 Each panel, measuring fourteen by nine feet, was executed in oil on masonite boards, a choice that allowed for vivid color saturation and durability over time.
 Their bright tones, from ochres and reds to deep blues and dark browns, remain remarkably vibrant up to this day.
-As I moved past each station, I could only adore in quiet reflection, as I retrace my own personal Stations that I have taken and those that I will continue to take.</p>
+As I moved past each station, I could only adore in quiet reflection, as I retrace my own personal Stations that I have taken and those that I will continue to take.</p><br>

+<p>Just when I thought the Easter eggs had ended there, I learned that the Church once again welcomed another kind of talent; this time filling its space not with art to behold, but with art to be heard.</p>

 <h2>
   <strong>A Concert Premier</strong>